In the Shadow

-A loved one is lost in the forest of life
+A loved one is lost in the labyrinth of life.

 What will unmask my smile?